Logo

 In addition, we may share certain hashed customer list information, such as email address, (“Custom Lists”) with third parties—such as Facebook, LinkedIn and Google—so that we can better target ads and content to our users and others with similar interests within their services.
 These third parties use the personal information we provide to help us target ads and to enforce their terms, but we do not permit them to use or share the data we submit with other third-party advertisers.

-Your Preferences.
-On our websites that include targeting cookies, you may review, opt out of or update your preferences for third-party advertising tags and cookies on that website, using our Cookie Settings manager, as noted in section 5 above.
-In addition, you can opt out of being included in our Custom Lists by submitting a request here.
+On our websites that include targeting cookies, you may review, opt out of or update your preferences for third-party advertising tags and cookies on that website, using our Cookie Settings manager, as noted in Section 6 above.
+In addition, you can opt out of being included in our Custom Lists by submitting a request through our Custom List Settings Portal.

 In addition, you can learn more about the information collection practices and “opt-out” procedures of many third-party ad companies by visiting www.aboutads.info/choices (US), or www.youradchoices.ca/choices/ (Canada), or www.youronlinechoices.com (EU).

 Access, amendment and deletion.
+YAccess, amendment and deletion.
 You may request to review, make amendments, have deleted, or otherwise exercise your rights, under applicable privacy laws, over your personal information that we hold, subject to certain limitations under applicable law.
-You may submit a request to us related to your personal information by emailing us at privacy@adaptivebiotech.com.
+You may submit a request to us related to your personal information by utilizing our Data Subject Request Portal or emailing us at privacy@adaptivebiotech.com.
 Please note that we may maintain copies of information that you have updated, modified, or deleted, in our business records and in the normal course of our business operations, as permitted or required by applicable law.
 Your access to or correction of your personal information is subject to applicable legal restrictions and the availability of such information.
 Further, we may take reasonable steps to verify your identity before granting such access or making corrections.

 We may not always be able to fully address your request, for example if it would impact the duty of confidentiality that we owe to others, if we are legally entitled to deal with the request in a different way, or if relevant exemptions apply to some or all of the personal information subject to the request.

 Additional information for certain jurisdictions.
 Adaptive is committed to respecting the privacy rights of individuals under all privacy laws applicable to us.
-At the end of this Privacy Policy, we specific information for individuals in certain jurisdictions, as required under certain privacy laws:
+At the end of this Privacy Policy, we provide specific information for individuals in certain jurisdictions, as required under certain privacy laws, including in:

-• GDPR – EEA/UK: section 16 A. GDPR – EEA/UK below provides information about data subject rights under the GDPR and UK Data Protection Act.
+• EEA/UKIf you are located in the EEA/UK, please review Section 17 A. GDPR – EEA/UK below for information about data subject rights under the GDPR and UK Data Protection Act.

-Our websites are directed toward adults.
-We do not knowingly collect or use any personal information from children under the age of 13, and if we become aware that we have collected such information we will delete it.
+Our websites are directed towards adults.
+We do not knowingly collect or use any personal information from children under the age of sixteen (16) on our websites, and if we become aware that we have collected such information we will take steps to delete it.

-If you choose to visit our websites, your visit and any dispute over privacy is subject to this Online Privacy Policy and our Website Terms of Use, including limitations on damages, resolution of disputes, and application of the law of the state of Washington, United States of America, which is available at: www.adaptivebiotech.com/terms-of-service/
+If you choose to visit our websites, your visit and any dispute over privacy is subject to this Privacy Policy and our Terms of Service, including limitations on damages, resolution of disputes, and application of the law of the state of Washington, United States of America, which is available at: www.adaptivebiotech.com/terms-of-service/.

-We may revise this Online Privacy Policy from time to time.
+This Privacy Policy is current as of the Effective Date above.
+We may revise this Privacy Policy from time to time.
 All updates to this statement will be posted on this web page.
 If we make material changes that affect our practices with regard to the personal information we have previously collected from you, we will endeavor to provide you with notice in advance of such change by highlighting the change on our website notifying you at your email address of record with us.
-Please check our website for the most current version of our Online Privacy Policy.
+Please check our website periodically for the most current version of our Privacy Policy.

 If you have any questions or concerns related to this Privacy Policy or our information practices, please email us at privacy@adaptivebiotech.com